 ⚠️ When hidden frames are revealed on the board they won’t be revealed automatically in notes.
 Please refresh notes to reveal the frames.

 How it works for board participants

 As soon as a frame is hidden, your board participants will not be able to view its content.
 Instead, they will see a blanc frame with a closed eye icon.
 If users place an object on top of the hidden frame - it will go under the placeholder but will still be available for editing and dragging those objects out of the hidden frame.

-✏️ Content within hidden frames cannot be viewed by anyone but the Board owner.
+✏️ Content within hidden frames cannot be viewed by anyone.